-His next book project is on the Virginia Campaigns in the Fall of 1863.
+He is currently writing a book on the Virginia Fall Campaigns of 1863.
 He continues researching and writing for publication, consulting with organizations, and speaking to public audiences as he searches for his next career opportunity.
 He currently lives in Stephens City, Virginia, with his wife, Amy, and sons, Jack and Trip.